Alienor134/UC2_Fluorescence_microscope/README.md

 ### Licenses

 #### Hardware License
-The hardware designs (CAD files, STL files, and mechanical assemblies) are licensed under the **CERN Open Hardware Licence Version 2 - Strongly Reciprocal (CERN-OHL-S-2.0)**.
+The hardware designs (CAD files, STL files, and mechanical assemblies) are licensed under the **CERN Open Hardware Licence Version 1 (CERN-OHL-S-1.2)**.
 See [LICENSE](License.md) for full text.
 The license is inherited from the OpenUC2 project.

 #### Software License
 The control software modules are licensed under the **GNU General Public License v3.0 (GPL-3.0)** or later.
 See individual LICENSE files in each submodule directory.